 For further descriptions of the databases and the subject areas they cover please see the Ebscohost research database page.
 Online help from EBSCO is also available.

-Access: Alliant students, faculty and staff members:
+Access: Alliant students, faculty and staff members

 - OR—either term will be in the returned document but not necessarily both.
 (Broadens the search).

-Other Searching “Tricks”
+Other Search “Tricks”

-- Wildcard (?) and Truncation (*) Symbols -- Use the wildcard and truncation symbols to create searches where there are unknown characters, multiple spellings or various endings.
-Neither the wildcard nor the truncation symbol can be used as the first character in a search term.
+- Wildcard (?) and Truncation (*) Symbols -- Use wildcard and truncation symbols to create searches where there are unknown characters, multiple spellings or various endings.
+Neither wildcard or truncation symbol can be used as the first character in a search term.
 The wildcard is represented by a question mark (?).
 To use the wildcard, enter your search terms and replace each unknown character with a ?.
 Truncation is represented by an asterisk (*).
 To use truncation, enter the root of a search term and replace the ending with an *.

-- Full-text, Scholar Journals,
+- Full-text, Peer Reviewed

 - Middle section – List of first 10 results

 - Items are in date descending order; you can change the sort to Date Ascending, Source, Author or Relevance.